zeph11/Personal-Blog/README.md

     -Change directory to the backend folder: cd api -Install dependencies: yarn install
     -Start the backend server: yarn dev
-  ## #Frontend
+  ### Frontend
     -Change directory to the frontend folder: cd frontend -Install dependencies: yarn install
     -Start the frontend development server: yarn dev

 ## Limitations
   -No Authentication System: The website does not have an authentication system, so only the owner can perform actions like adding, editing, and deleting posts.
-Other users can only view the blog posts.
+Other users can only view the blog posts.<br/>
-  -Testing Limitation: The project attempted to use Jest for testing, but due to Vite's limitations, full Jest integration was not achieved.
+  -Testing Limitation: The project attempted to use Jest for testing, but due to Vite's limitations, full Jest integration was not achieved.<br/>
-  -Filtering, Searching, and Categorization: While the website has features for filtering, searching, and categorizing blog posts, these features have not been fully implemented yet.
+  -Filtering, Searching, and Categorization: While the website has features for filtering, searching, and categorizing blog posts, these features have not been fully implemented yet.<br/>
-  -Static Featured Images: The feature image for blog posts is currently static and not dynamically generated.
+  -Static Featured Images: The feature image for blog posts is currently static and not dynamically generated.<br/>

 ## Technologies Used
  ### Frontend: HTML, CSS, JavaScript, Vite